Yellow jackets (Hymenoptera), often mistaken for bees, are actually wasps

 Life cycle

 Yellow jackets overwinter as fertilized females.
 In spring they establish a colony below ground in abandoned rodent tunnels, in protected hollows in trees, or behind walls of buildings.
-Being a member of the paper wasp family, their nests are constructed of paper but this is not evident in below ground nests.
+Being a member of the paper wasp family, their nests are constructed of paper but this is not evident in below-ground nests.
 Young are born throughout the season and the colony can grow to several hundred or even thousands of individuals by the end of the year.
 Only a few fertilized females survive past fall into winter.
 The nest is usually abandoned at the end of the season.

 Integrated Pest Management Strategies

 1. Just avoid the insects.
 If practical, just avoid the area where the insects have their nest.
 Left undisturbed they will not attack.
-If the nest is discovered in fall, it will not be long until most adults die and the nest is abandoned.
+If the nest is discovered in the fall, it will not be long until most adults die and the nest is abandoned.
 Rarely will the nest be used again next year.

 2. Cover food and garbage.
 Since sweet drinks, overripe fruit, and garbage attract these insects, keep these items well covered or out of the open where they can attract yellow jackets.